The Rarest Shot in Golf

 Happy birthday, Ryan Burgess.
 You stepped up on the first hole on your birthday, hungover, running late, with no warm-up and no ceremony, and made a hole-in-one.
 You are in an elite club, forever.
 The witness is on record.

 The second story requires a small introduction.
-There is a woman named Sandy — a grandmother, a wife, a woman who approached most things in life with the specific confidence of someone who had never been given a reason to doubt herself.
+There is a woman named Sandy.
+A grandmother, a wife, a woman who approached most things in life with the specific confidence of someone who had never been given a reason to doubt herself.
 Sandy was not a golfer.
 She tried it twice with her friends and found it wanting.
-She gave it a third attempt on a day out with her husband — a man who had loved the game for over 40 years, who had coached his daughters' softball teams, who had spent decades as a judge and practicing attorney for whom the truth was not just professional obligation but personal identity.
+She gave it a third attempt on a day out with her husband.
+A man who had loved the game for over 40 years, who had coached his daughters' softball teams, who had spent decades as a judge and practicing attorney for whom the truth was not just professional obligation but personal identity.
 A man who was also, in every meaningful sense, a hero.

 On the par-3 7th hole at Granada Golf Course in Coral Gables, Miami, Sandy made a hole-in-one.